Naledi84/wireframing/README.md

 ## Type of Wireframe Used in This Project

 This project primarily uses **low-fidelity wireframes** to help learners focus on layout, structure, and core functionality before diving into visual design.
 The emphasis is on understanding how wireframes guide usability and communication—not on pixel-perfect styling.
+## Wireframing Tools

+Wireframing tools help designers and developers visualize, iterate, and communicate layout ideas before development begins.
+Below are some popular tools used in the industry:

+- **Figma**
+- Adobe XD
+- Sketch
+- Balsamiq
+- Whimsical

+### Why Figma?

+Figma is the recommended tool for this project due to its versatility and collaborative features.
+It’s a cloud-based design platform that allows multiple users to work on the same file in real time, making it ideal for team-based projects.

+**Key Features:**
+- Real-time collaboration and commenting
+- Intuitive drag-and-drop interface
+- Built-in prototyping tools
+- Cross-platform access (browser-based)
+- Version history and design components

+**Why It’s Useful for Wireframing:**
+Figma makes it easy to create both low-fidelity and high-fidelity wireframes.
+Its reusable components and layout grids help maintain consistency, while its prototyping features allow designers to simulate user interactions.
+Whether you're sketching rough ideas or refining polished layouts, Figma supports every stage of the wireframing process.